-Is being a video game designer for me?
+Is becoming a video game designer right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a video game designer is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a video game designer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Video Game Designer

 Post-secondary education is often required to hold a position as a game designer.
 Typically a designer can seek education at local technical schools in the subjects of computer graphics, animation and software design.

 Having a passion and a love for video games is essential.
 Game companies are looking for designers who have invested time into gaming, who love playing games, who are familiar with different gaming consoles, and who understand what makes a good game good.
 Active players will be able to bring innovation for improvements, as well as make fixes to currently ineffective and unattractive design elements.